Skip to main content

 Remarks

-• get_control_par_arr() comes in three additional flavors:
+• get_control_par_arr() comes in two additional flavors:

 • get_control_par_str_arr() (i.e. retrieving automation name of a particular ui_xy cursor)